camwestwood/xapi/recipes/readinglist/readinglist-view-reading-list.md

 ## Purpose

+## For discussion

+* Activity types
+	* What is the activity types for reading list?
+I've temporarily minted a jisc thing, but is it a subtype of something.
+I don't really know what a reading list is!

 ### Actor
 The Actor entity is used to identify the individual that is viewing a reading list.
 It uses the Jisc Profile common entity [ActorA](/common_structures.md#actora).